madskristensen/MarkdownEditor2022/README.md

 ![Error](art/error.png)

 The errors will also be listed in the Error List.

+## Custom styles and template
+You can provide your own .CSS and HTML templates used to render the preview window.
+The extension will look for the files **md-styles.css** and **md-template.html** in the same folder and any parent folder.
+If one or both of these files are found, they are being applied in the preview.

+The HTML template must contain the string **[content]** which is where the rendered markdown will be injected.

+You have to refresh the preview window after making changes to the custom CSS and HTML file.
+You can do that from the markdown editor context menu or by hitting **Ctrl+Alt+R**.

 ## Context menu
 Right-click anywhere in the markdown document to get easy access to common tasks, such as toggling the preview window scroll sync, see Markdown references, and getting to the settings dialog.